Plueres/Plueres.github.io/_articles/no-time-quick-menu-script.md

 ---

-### v1.4.5
+### v1.5

 - Refractored a lot of code
-- Added a lot of comments
+- Added a tiny bit of UI
-- added arrays for the functions
+- Added arrays for most of the functions, so overall less code
+- Removed unnecessary code
+- Fixed some not working functions

 ### v1.4